JorisCoppieters/toris-format/README.md

-# Toris-Format
+# toris-format

-Toris-Format is a tool for formatting HTML to the Angular 1 and Angular 2 standard
+toris-format is a Node utility for formatting HTML to the Angular 1 and Angular 2 standard

 ### Installation

-Toris-Format requires [Node.js](https://nodejs.org/) v4+ to run.
+toris-format requires [Node.js](https://nodejs.org/) v4+ to run.

 Then: